-Hidradenitis Suppurativa (HS) is a debilitating chronic skin condition that causes boils, lesions and nodules to occur most commonly in areas of the body where skin rubs against itself such as the underarm, under the breast, groin, and thighs.
-The affected areas can get very swollen and inflamed during flare-ups.
-It can be very sore and uncomfortable for the person.
+Hidradenitis Suppurativa (HS) is a debilitating chronic skin condition that causes boils, lesions and nodules to form on the skin.
+The affected areas can get very swollen and inflamed during flare-ups and so can be very sore and uncomfortable for the person.

 HS usually develops after puberty and is more common in women than men.
 Some studies show HS to be genetic but no one fully knows the cause of it.

-There is no cure for HS.
-Unfortunately, all doctors can do is offer patients treatments to ease the discomfort and try to prevent flare-ups.
+There is no cure for HS, so unfortunately, all doctors can do is offer patients treatments to ease the discomfort and try to prevent flare-ups.
 This can be a long process as what works for one HS patient may not work for another.
 There can be a long trial and error process before the patient finds a solution that works for them.
-Some of the treatments can include antibiotics, steroid injections or even surgery.

-Many believe that obesity or weight gain can worsen the condition and it is therefore advised that HS patients try to live a healthy life by eating a balanced diet and exercising.
+Many believe that obesity or weight gain can worsen the condition so it is advised that HS patients try to live a healthy life by eating a balanced diet and exercising.
 However, during flare-ups when the slightest of movements can be very painful, exercise is simply not an option, therefore, a diet will be important to a HS patient.
 In the rest of this blog post, we are going to concentrate on how your diet may help your HS.
-We advise you trial and error different mixes until you figure out your own HS diet.
+We advise you try different mixes until you figure out your own HS diet.

-Some foods are known to cause inflammation.
+Some foods are known to cause inflammation and so should be avoided.
 Here are some of the foods you should consider limiting:

 - Cow’s milk